Skip to main content

 This guide is written for 2027 Entry applicants and updated annually before each UCAS cycle.
 Sources include Brighton and Sussex Medical School's official course page, UCAS, the UCAT Consortium, and direct conversations with current students.
 Read time: ~12 minutes.

-Predicted UCAT for interview at Brighton & Sussex (BSMS)
+Brighton & Sussex (BSMS) at a glance

 A-LevelAAA